 This is a fairy tale castle in the castle rich Loire Valley area of France.
 It is most known for its connection to the many woman who nourish it,and improve it over the years.
 I went to the area often as used to purchase my goodies there and helped the Lion Club International in the Touraine region.
 To get there it is best by car as I always will tell you, from Paris on the autoroute A10 exit/sortie Blois or Amboise, better) ,parking is free at castle.
 You can do so by train from Paris Montparnasse to Saint Pierre des Corps near Tours, and then from Tours train station to Chenonceaux by TER train ; the station is just outside the castle walking distance.
 Of course ,for info as always here by car.

 The Château de Chenonceau is located in the village of Chenonceaux (the x story see later) .
 You have castles here since the 12C, with a fortified windwill from 1230.
 The Château de Chenonceau goes thru many changes of hands and a legal battle to gain title to the property by heirs of Thomas Bohier, he finally marries a one Catherine Briçonnet (the first lady of the story of the castle) , which does lots of work on the property until her death in 1526.
 Due to bad finances and no taxes paid, the king François I takes the property in 1535.
-Later king Henri II gives it to his favorite lady Diane de Poitiers (see my post on Anet) ,she ,also, does lots of work on the castle.
+You see Diane de Poitiers’ bedroom.
+When Henri II donated the castle to her.
+The fireplace has the initial of H and C for Henri and Catherine but when interwined can form the D of Diane de Poitiers! (see Anet post) She ,also, does lots of work on the castle.
 After the death of Henri II in a duel in 1559, the crown finds a way again to take the property back, this time is Catherine de Medicis.
+These two for me are the main ones here and will give you further descriptions

 You have a continuation history of woman relating to the castle such as Louise de Lorraine wife of king Henri III where the bedroom in the 2nd floor shows on the door the deuil of her assassinated husband in 1589.
 She lived here until her death surrounded by religious sisters that took domicile at the castle, turning it into some form of convent after the death of Catherine.
 A room dedicated to the daughters and daughters in laws of Catherine de Medicis, the chambre des Cinq Reines or bedroom of five queens (Marie Stuart, Marguerite de France (queen Margot), Louise de Lorraine, Elizabeth of Austria, and Elizabeth of France).